-A hospital assessment was enacted to pay for the state's share of acute care costs of Proposition 204 Childless Adult Restoration (0-100% FPL), other Proposition 204 populations and Adult Expansion (100-133% FPL).
+A hospital assessment was enacted to pay for the state's share of physical health costs of Proposition 204 Childless Adult Restoration (0-100% FPL), other Proposition 204 populations, and Adult Expansion (100-133% FPL).
+AHCCCS is normally prohibited from using the assessment toward the behavioral health costs of these populations.
+Laws 2024, Chapter 215, however, permits AHCCCS to use hospital assessment funds to cover a portion of these behavioral health costs in FY 2025 and FY 2026.
 Hospital assessment monies are matched with enhanced Federal Medical Assistance Percentages (FMAP) to cover AHCCCS costs incurred by the Proposition 204 Childless Adult Restoration and the Adult Expansion populations.
 Hospital assessment monies that fund state costs of other Proposition 204 populations in AHCCCS receive the regular 2-to-1 federal match rate.